Online Degrees Blog Social difficulties in autism

 Repetitive and restricted behaviors

-Repetitive and restricted behaviors are another aspect of social interaction difficulties in individuals with ASD.
+Repetitive and restricted behaviors are another aspect of social interaction difficulties in individuals with autism.
 These behaviors can manifest as repetitive movements (e.g., hand flapping, body rocking), adherence to strict routines, or intense focus on specific interests.
 These behaviors may interfere with social interactions by limiting flexibility, shared interests, or engagement in activities with peers.

 Routines and rituals

-Individuals with ASD often rely on routines and rituals to create predictability and reduce anxiety.
+Individuals with autism often rely on routines and rituals to create predictability and reduce anxiety.
 While routines can provide structure and comfort, they may also contribute to social interaction difficulties.
 Insistence of following specific routines or difficulty adapting to changes in plans can affect social flexibility and spontaneous interactions.

 Intense interests

-Many individuals with ASD develop intense interests in specific topics or subjects.
+Many individuals with autism develop intense interests in specific topics or subjects.
 While these interests can be a source of motivation and strength, they may also limit social interactions if they become all-consuming or do not align with the interests of peers.
 Difficulty in engaging in reciprocal conversations or showing interest in others' topics of conversation can impact social relationships.

-Individuals with ASD often face a wide range of social interaction difficulties, including challenges in verbal and nonverbal communication, understanding social cues, empathy, and exhibiting repetitive behaviors.
+Individuals with autism often face a wide range of social interaction difficulties, including challenges in verbal and nonverbal communication, understanding social cues, empathy, and exhibiting repetitive behaviors.
 These hurdles can affect their ability to form and maintain friendships, engage in group activities, and participate in meaningful social interactions.

 Social isolation